6.7.7 Grouped Stacked Column

 - Double-click on the column plot to open the Plot Details dialog.
 On Group tab, click the button in the Details column of the Fill Color row.
 Increment Editor opens.

 - Click on the arrow to the right of the first color, then click on an empty color well under Custom.
 In the Color dialog that opens, set the Red, Green and Blue values to 165, 196 and 0, then click OK.

 - Create five more custom colors using these RGB values: (243, 62, 12), (243, 200, 30), (0, 64, 127) (119, 0, 31), and (124, 191, 243).

-- Click the number (7) to left of the next color in the Increment Editor list, then scroll to the bottom of the list, press Shift then click on the number to the left of the last color.
-Click Delete to remove the selected colors so that you have just the six custom colors that you just created.
+- Click on the number (7) and (8) to left of the next color in the Increment Editor list separately, click Delete button to remove these colors so that you have just the six custom colors that you just created.
 Click OK to close the Increment Editor.

-- On the Label tab, set Size to 12, Color to Dark Gray and click on the Bold button.
+- On the Label tab, expand the Font control mini-panel, set Size to 12, Color to Dark Gray and click on the Bold button.
 Choose Custom as Label Form and enter $(p,.0)% in Format String box.
 This adjusts the labels on the columns.